arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ![Shutting Down Your UNO Q Safely (1)](assets/debian_shutdown_halt.gif)

-The green power LED on the board will turn off when the system has halted completely.
+After running this command, watch for the screen to go black, indicating the system is in the halt process.
+Wait approximately 10 seconds after the screen goes black to make sure the halt is complete.
 The board will remain powered on but in a halted state.
-Power can be disconnected at any time after the halt completes, the filesystem is already safely closed and all processes have stopped.
+Power can then be safely disconnected; the filesystem has closed safely and all processes have stopped.

-This makes `sudo halt` ideal for long-term storage, carrying the board, or any situation where you want the board to stay off until you manually power it back on.
+The `sudo halt` command is ideal for long-term storage, carrying the board, or any situation where you want the board to stay off until you manually power it back on.

-***__Note:__ In the halted state, the board will not respond to network connections (SSH, App Lab) and interaction requires a power cycle.***
+***__Note:__ In the halted state, the board will not respond to network connections (SSH, App Lab) and interaction requires a power cycle.
+The green power LED and LED Matrix may remain on even after the system has halted.***

 In some configurations, `sudo halt` may cause the board to restart after a few seconds automatically.
 This behavior can happen with: